Stochastic Interpolants: A Unifying Framework for Flows and Diffusions: Introduction

+\paragraph{Stochastic bridges.} Starting with~\citep{peluchetti2022nondenoising} there has been some recent effort~\citep{liu2022let,liu2023I2SB,somnath2023aligned} to remove the dependence of SBDMs on the OU process via stochastic bridges, which can be used to connect two arbitrary densities in finite time.
+As another step in this direction, we observe here that the key idea behind SBDMs -- the bridging of two densities via a time-dependent density whose evolution equation is available -- can be generalized to a much wider class of processes in a straightforward and computationally accessible manner.
+This viewpoint highlights the key property that the construction of the bridge between the two densities is decoupled from the process used to sample it.

 \paragraph{Stochastic Interpolants, Rectified Flows, and Flow matching.} Variants of the stochastic interpolant method presented in \cite{albergo2023building} were also presented in \cite{liu2022, lipman2022}.
 In \cite{liu2022}, a linear interpolant was proposed with a focus on straight paths.
-This was employed as a step toward rectifying the transport paths \cite{liu2022-ot} through a procedure that improves sampling efficiency but introduces a bias.
-In Section~\ref{sec:rect}, we present an alternative form of rectification that is bias-free.
+This was employed as a step toward rectifying the transport paths \citep{liu2022-ot} through a procedure that improves sampling efficiency but introduces a bias.
 In \cite{lipman2022}, the interpolant picture was assembled from the perspective of conditional probability paths connecting to a Gaussian, where a noise convolution was used to improve the learning at the cost of biasing the method.
 Extensions of \cite{lipman2022} were presented in \cite{tong2023conditional} that generalize the method beyond the Gaussian base density.
-In the method proposed here, we introduce an unbiased means to incorporate noise into the process, both via the introduction of a latent variable into the stochastic interpolant and the inclusion of a tunable diffusion coefficient in the asociated stochastic generative models.
+In the method proposed here, we introduce an unbiased means to incorporate noise into the process, both via the introduction of a latent variable into the stochastic interpolant and the inclusion of a tunable diffusion coefficient in the associated stochastic generative models.
 We provide theoretical and practical motivation for the presence of these noise terms.

 \paragraph{Optimal Transport and Schrödinger Bridges.}